locuslab/deq/README.md

 2. Empirically, we find that training with subsequences makes the equilibrium solving process slightly more stable (especially when dealing with extremely long sequences).
 See the appendix in the paper for more details.

 3. For most of the time, pre-training the model with a very shallow network (e.g., a 2-layer network) for a while (e.g., 10-20% of the total training steps/epochs) can be helpful, as it makes f_\theta more stable.
-However, note that these shallow networks themselves usually achieve very bad results on their own (e.g., imagine a 10-layer TrellisNet).
+However, note that these shallow networks themselves usually achieve very bad results on their own (e.g., imagine a 10-layer weight-tied temporal convolution).

 4. Patience.
 As the paper discusses, DEQ models could be slower than the corresponding "conventional" deep networks :P